NixOS/nixpkgs/CONTRIBUTING.md

 Please see it as your responsibility to actively remind reviewers of your open PRs.

-The easiest way to do so is to simply cause them a Github notification.
+The easiest way to do so is to cause them a Github notification.
-Github notifies people involved in the PR when you add a comment to your PR, push your PR or re-request their review.
+Github notifies people involved in the PR whenever you add a comment to your PR, push your PR or re-request their review.
 Doing any of that will get you people's attention again.
 Everyone deserves proper attention, and yes that includes you!
 However please be mindful that committers can sadly not always give everyone the attention they deserve.